DevDave09/super_projects/README.md

-# Super projects
+# Super Console projects
-Here're my projects.
+Here're my console projects.
 I'm David and I'm a beginner in C# programming.

 The goal is to create a program for international communication for every device on the highest quality.